License to Wed

 The inciting incident occurs at 11 minutes when Reverend Frank reveals his mandatory marriage preparation course - three weeks of intensive, invasive testing.
 Ben and Sadie must participate or they can't marry at St. Augustine's..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Ben reluctantly agrees to fully commit to Reverend Frank's marriage preparation course to make Sadie happy, entering a world of bizarre relationship tests., moving from reaction to action.
+This reveals the protagonist's commitment to Ben reluctantly agrees to fully commit to Reverend Frank's marriage preparation course to make Sadie happy, entering a world of bizarre relationship tests., moving from reaction to action.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Ben and Sadie break up.
 The relationship "dies."
 Ben walks away from the course and the wedding.
-Sadie is devastated - she's lost both her dream wedding and her fiancé., reveals the protagonist at their lowest point.
+Sadie is devastated - she's lost both her dream wedding and her fiancé., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Ben realizes that Sadie is worth fighting for and that Frank's invasive methods actually revealed important truths.
 He gains new perspective on commitment and honesty., demonstrating the transformation achieved throughout the journey.